tall1on/ExaGameBooster/README.md

 ### Roadmap (as of 2023-03-07)

+- v2.3.\*: V-Cache support for more games (March)
-- v2.3.1: V-Cache fixes + improved service relocation for V-Cache (March)
+- v2.4.0: Improved service relocation for V-Cache (March)
 - v3.0.0: Improved Installer, New Uninstaller and Updater + V-Cache support for more games (April/May)

 ### How to install